mlcommons/algorithmic-efficiency/RULES.md

 - A signed trademark license agreement, either the member or the non-member version, as appropriate).
 These license agreements are available upon request to [support@mlcommons.org](mailto:support@mlcommons.org).

 We furthermore require all submissions to be made available open source after the submission deadline under the [Apache 2 License](https://www.apache.org/licenses/LICENSE-2.0).

+#### Awards and prize money

+An awards committee will award a prize for the "*Best Performance*" in each ruleset as well as a "*Jury Award*".
+The prize for the best-performing submission will take into account the [benchmark score](#benchmark-score-using-performance-profiles) on the full benchmark including [held-out workloads](#held-out-workloads).
+The "*Jury Award*" will favor more out-of-the-box ideas that show great potential, even though the method may not be of practical value with the current landscape of models, software, etc.

+The prize money for "*Best Performance*" in a ruleset is $20,000 each.
+The winner of the "*Jury Award*" will be awarded $10,000.
+We reserve the right to split the prize money and distribute it among multiple submissions.

+The chairs of the MLCommons Algorithms Working Group (presently *George Dahl* and *Frank Schneider*) and their institutions (currently *Google Inc.* and the *University of Tübingen*) are ineligible to receive prize money.
+In addition, all individuals serving on the awards committee and their institutions are ineligible to win prize money.
+A submission with at least one ineligible submitter may still win an award, but the prize money will then be awarded to the top-ranked submission that is eligible for prize money.

 ## Model Track